Living with dementia: food preparation

 Gas cookers and hobs

-- If you have had your gas cooker for some time it may require to be lit manually.
-When this is the case it is essential to use a safety gas lighter rather than matches.
+- If you have had your gas cooker for some time it may need to be lit manually.
+When this is the case it is essential to use a safety gas lighter rather than matches

 - When the gas is lit automatically, a control dial is turned on at an angle and the burners are ignited.
 This is more convenient and safer than a separate ignition button as it only requires one action to operate